Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Grasping Imagination

 This paper presents a two-step procedure to plan the robot-finger trajectories.
 First, the hand keeps half-closed and approaches the pre-grasp pose with~\cite{lin2017real}.
 The object is represented by its bounding box in this step.
 The pre-grasp position is defined by lifting the hand $0.3$ m from the final grasp, and the rotation is defined as the closest canonical orientation from the final grasp pose.
 Second, we optimize for the finger trajectories while predefining the palm trajectory by interpolation.
 The grasp trajectory optimization (GTO) becomes:

 where $s$ is the sample index, $S$ is the number of samples on the trajectory, and $\mathcal{T}(\boldsymbol{\partial \mathcal{F}_s};\boldsymbol{q}_s-\boldsymbol{q}_{s}^0)$ denotes the transformed hand surfaces after the joint displacement at the $s$-th sample.
-Optimization~(\ref{eq:GTO}) is to minimize the total length of the trajectory~(\ref{eq:gto_cost}) from the pre-grasp to final grasp~(\ref{eq:gto_prefinal}) and avoid collision with both the object and ground~(\ref{eq:gto_collision}).
+Optimization~(\ref{eq:GTO}) is to minimize the total length of the trajectory~(\ref{eq:gto_cost}) from the pre-grasp to final grasp~(\ref{eq:gto_prefinal}) and avoid collision with the environment~(\ref{eq:gto_collision}).

 Similar to MDISF, the collision constraints are penalized in the cost.
 We adopt the formulation in TrajOpt~\cite{schulman2013finding}:

 where $d_{safe}$ denotes the safety distance, $sd(A,B)$ denotes the signed distance between A and B, and $|x|^+ = \max(x,0)$.